Laure DE ROCHEGONDE

 - International Negotiations

-Laure de Rochegonde is a Research Fellow at Ifri's Security Studies Center, where she works on the regulation of lethal autonomous weapons systems and international negotiations on advanced arms control.
-She is also a PhD student at the Centre de Recherches Internationales (CERI, Sciences Po/CNRS)..
+Dr. Laure de Roucy-Rochegonde is the Head of the Geopolitics of Technology Center at Ifri.
+From March 2020 to February 2024, she was a Research Fellow at Ifri's Security Studies Center, where she worked on the military applications of artificial intelligence, normative conflictuality and arms control.
+Ph.D in Political Science, she is also an Associate Researcher at the Centre de Recherches Internationales (CERI, Sciences Po/CNRS).

-She joined Ifri's Security Studies Center in 2019, after working as junior editor at the consulting firm Roland Berger.
-In addition to her research activities, she is a lecturer at Sciences Po.
-She holds a Master's degree in Public Policy and a Bachelor's degree from Sciences Po Paris, during which she spent a year in the War Studies Department at King's College London.
+In addition to her research activities, she is a lecturer at Sciences Po Paris and Université Paris 2 Panthéon-Assas.
+She also holds a Master's degree in Public Policy and a Bachelor's degree from Sciences Po Paris, during which she spent a year in the War Studies department at King's College London.

 “Don’t Bank on the Bombs” New European Standards Affecting the Defense Industry Briefings de l’Ifri, September 22, 2022